Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 Alright, now before I end this, I would like to give you some tips that would help you study smarter using Anki.

 Why You Should NEVER Miss a Day of Review

-Memory works every single day, which means seldomly used information are DELETED every single day.
+Forgetting happens every single day.
+This means that poorly learned, seldomly used information are good as DELETED every single day.

 Another reason not to skip is you end up with a mountain of cards the next day.
 Yup, now you’ll have to review your overdue cards PLUS your due cards — that’s a hell of a review session to go through (trust me, I’ve been through 1500 cards in a day and I almost cried just doing that).